 1202 Pine Street, Calistoga, California 94515, (707) 942-6829

-The EuroSpa & Inn is surrounded by vineyards but is only a few minutes walk to downtown Calistoga.
-Offering 13 rooms outfitted with Wine Country inspired decor and plush beds alongside in-room fireplaces and soaking tubs.
-With a day spa on site, the EuroSpa & Inn is a great place to detox with a mud wrap, made with local volcanic ash and clay, LED therapy, or a visit to their infrared sauna.
+The Inn on Pine is surrounded by vineyards but is only a few minutes walk to downtown Calistoga.
+It offers 13 rooms outfitted with Wine Country inspired decor and plush beds, alongside in-room fireplaces and soaking tubs.
+With a day spa on property, The Inn on Pine is a great place to detox with a mud wrap, made with local volcanic ash and clay, LED therapy, or a visit to their infrared sauna.

 Calistoga brunch is a must for visitors looking to go wine tasting in the afternoon.
 Many restaurants are open for brunch on weekdays, as well as weekends.